The Journey: African Students Tell Their Stories At Taste of Africa

 The walls in McGuffey’s auditorium were lined with flags representing Africa’s 54 countries as the African Students’ Union hosted their annual Taste of Africa event Saturday evening.

-This year, ASU partnered with Alpha Kappa Alpha’s Lambda Mu Chapter, the first historically black sorority.
+This year, ASU partnered with Alpha Kappa Alpha’s Lambda Mu Chapter, the first nationally recognized historically black sorority.
 The event featured music, dance, food and stories of African students’ experiences at Miami.

 Each year ASU organizes a feast representing a variety of countries.
 This year there was food from Nigeria, Ghana, Jamaica, Kenya and Eritrea, with a menu including jollof rice, doro wat, curry goat and samosas.